ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 ## Static and Skeletal Meshes

 Unreal handles models and rigs as [Static](https://docs.unrealengine.com/en-US/Engine/Content/Importing/FBX/StaticMeshes/index.html) and [Skeletal](https://docs.unrealengine.com/en-US/Engine/Content/Importing/FBX/SkeletalMeshes/index.html) Meshes.
-To load one of these kinds of assets, just choose **AYON → Load ...**, right-click your mesh and select **Import Static Mesh** or **Import Skeletal Mesh**.

 These meshes can be loaded as FBX or as Alembic.
 The latter can be also be loaded as a point cache, but with some [limitations](https://docs.unrealengine.com/5.1/en-US/alembic-file-importer-in-unreal-engine/).

+### Loading

+To load a Mesh, follow these steps:
+- Choose **AYON → Load ...**.
+- Right-click your mesh.
+- Select **Import Static Mesh** or **Import Skeletal Mesh**.

 The meshes will be loaded in the `/Content/AYON/Assets` folder, and they will be automatically added to the `AyonAssetContainer` asset that is created in the same folder.
 The Container will only contain the metadata of the asset, and it will not be used in the scene.
 Instead, in the same folder you will find the imported mesh, which can be added to the scene [as usual](https://docs.unrealengine.com/5.1/en-US/assets-and-content-packs-in-unreal-engine/).

 ### Publishing

-To publish a mesh from Unreal, you need to create a publish instance for the mesh.
-To do this, select the mesh in the Content Browser, and click on **AYON → Create ...**.
-This will open the Creator screen.
-From here, select *Static Mesh* or *Skeletal Mesh*, set the name of the subset, and click on **Create**.
+To publish a mesh from Unreal, you need to create a publish instance.

+- Select the mesh in the Content Browser.
+- Click on **AYON → Create ...** to open the Creator screen.
+  - In the Creator screen, select *Static Mesh* or *Skeletal Mesh*.
+  - Set the name of the subset.
+  - Click on **Create**.
 This will create a `AyonPublishInstance` file in `/Content/AYON/PublishInstances`, with the metadata necessary to publish the asset.

-You can now click on **AYON → Publish ...** to open the Publisher screen.
-On the left, you will see all the publish instances that you have created.
-Select the ones that you want to publish, and click on **Publish**.
+- Click on **AYON → Publish ...** to open the Publisher screen.
+  - On the left, you will see all the publish instances that you have created.
+  - Select the ones that you want to publish, and click on **Publish**.

 ## Look development